Young Diplomats Forum

 Beijing

-The Young Diplomats Forum Beijing is an immersive six-day programme for young and aspiring diplomats under the age of 30.
-Hosted in one of the world's most consequential capitals, this edition offers unparalleled access to China's diplomatic institutions, global governance bodies, and technology sector — giving delegates a front-row seat to the forces reshaping international relations.
+The Young Diplomats Forum Beijing is an immersive 5-day programme for young and aspiring diplomats under the age of 30.
+Hosted in one of the world's most consequential capitals, this edition offers unparalleled access to China's diplomatic institutions, global governance bodies, and technology sector, giving delegates a front-row seat to the forces reshaping international relations.

 The programme focuses on developing a new generation of diplomatic leaders equipped to navigate a multipolar world.
 Delegates will engage with former Chinese diplomats, international affairs experts, and peers from across the globe through expert-led sessions, institutional briefings, policy workshops, and cultural visits.